10 of the most valuable Barbie dolls of all time

 She’s not just a doll – she’s a part of pop culture history.
 Since her first appearance in 1959, the iconic fashion doll, Barbie, has become one of the most expensive and sought-after collector’s items in the world.

 With the American multinational toy company Mattel’s innate ability to capitalise on trends, Barbie has successfully remained one of the world’s bestselling toys.
-So much so that a 2022 Statista report stated the Barbie brand had a valuation of approximately USD 590 million (INR 4,864 crore approx.).
-Compared to 2020, this amounted to a substantial increase of nearly USD 150 million (INR 1, 236 crore approx.).
+So much so that a 2022 Statista report stated the Barbie brand had a valuation of approximately USD 590 million.
+Compared to 2020, this amounted to a substantial increase of nearly USD 150 million.

-As the popularity of the fashionable doll continues to rise with Greta Gerwig’s, set to release on 21 July 2023, take a look at how the international phenomenon started.
+As the popularity of the fashionable doll continues to rise with Greta Gerwig’s Barbie, set to release on 21 July 2023, take a look at how the international phenomenon started.

 The beginning of Barbie